 - Cognitive Behavioral Therapy – In all human beings, thoughts, emotions and behaviors have a fundamental connection.
 Cognitive behavioral therapy helps identify and modify dysfunctional thoughts and behaviors that underlie symptoms of co-occurring mental illness and substance use disorders.
 Therapeutic techniques focus on ways to change negative thought patterns and resultant behaviors.

-- Motivational Interviewing – Motivational interviewing is a goal-oriented, participant-focused process that engages individuals in the treatment process, decreases ambivalence and encourages increased personal drive.
-This counseling style helps participants develop coping skills, insight, and behavior that enhance their recovery and their sense of personal importance.
+- Motivational Interviewing – Motivational interviewing is a goal-oriented, participant-focused process that engages men in the treatment process, decreases ambivalence and encourages increased personal drive.
+This counseling style helps men develop coping skills, insight, and behavior that enhance their recovery and their sense of personal importance.

 Call WestBridge Today 1.877.461.7711.